ecchol/Oracle/ECC/query/introduction/introduction.md

 ## Task 2: Add public key in reservation of workshop

-Whether running on own tenancy or livelabs sandbox, you nee to go through this step.
+Whether running on own tenancy or livelabs sandbox, you need to go through this step.
 Before reserving the lab instance, download the SSH keys from this location: [ecc-hol-keys.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/jyHA4nclWcTaekNIdpKPq3u2gsLb00v_1mmRKDIuOEsp--D6GJWS_tMrqGmb85R2/n/c4u04/b/livelabsfiles/o/labfiles/ecc-hol-keys.zip)
 Unzip the downloaded zip file.
 Go to the extract directory and open public key ecchol.pub.
 Copy the file content (key value) and paste it in as per the screenshot below.
      ![Paste Public SSH key](../images/image112.png " ")